 This is also a mode where the microcontroller operates normally although now with a slower speed clock source.
-The clock source used will be from $f{SUB}$ .
-The $f{SUB}$ clock is derived from the LIRC oscillator.
+The clock source used will be from f{SUB} .
+The f{SUB} clock is derived from the LIRC or LXT oscillator, selected by the FSS bit in the SCC register.